wltrup/WTOpenSource/README.md

 ![GitHub tag (latest SemVer)](https://img.shields.io/github/v/tag/wltrup/UIViewPreview)
 ![GitHub](https://img.shields.io/github/license/wltrup/UIViewPreview)

-`UIViewPreview` is a Swift Package Manager package enabling `UIKit` development on *macOS Catalina* to take advantage of `SwiftUI` previews in Xcode 11 and above.
+`UIViewPreview` is a Swift package enabling `UIKit` development on *macOS Catalina* to take advantage of `SwiftUI` previews in Xcode 11 and above.
 It's entirely *not* my idea but, rather, just a wrapper for the [code written by matt, of NSHipster fame](https://nshipster.com/swiftui-previews/).

 ---